mashua/poc-fsm/README.md

 #poc-fsm

+##proof-of-concept finite state machine

-A proof-of-concept Finite State Machine (FSM) implementation in ansi C and a code generation utility to construct the relevant .c and .h files needed to drive the described FSM.
+A Finite State Machine (FSM) implementation in ANSI C and a code generation utility to construct the relevant .c and .h files needed to drive the described FSM.

 The representation of the states and the transitions between them is represented in a .gv, .tex or .yml file for easy modification of your FSM.